hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 Now, as with our earlier solution, anyone who imports ModuleP can see the protocol and can also see a Factory that promises to provide one.

-That Factory, however, doesn't know how to construct one, so we make its definition optional and code it's factory closure to return a nil.
+That Factory, however, doesn't know how to construct one, so its definition is optional, and its factory closure just returns nil.

 Now we're cooking.
 But where does our missing ingredient come from?

 ## Wiring Things Together

-Since our application is the only piece of the puzzle that can see ModuleP, ModuleA, and ModuleB, it's up to the application to wire everything together.
+Since our application is the only piece of the puzzle that can see ModuleP, ModuleA, *and* ModuleB, it's up to the application to wire everything together.

 So let's go into our main application and create a spot where we can cross-wire all of the pieces together.

-The key to the puzzle is `AutoRegistering`, a protocol which defines a function that's guaranteed to be called before any Factory is resolved.
+The key to the puzzle is `AutoRegistering`, a container-based protocol which defines a function that's guaranteed to be called before any Factory is resolved.

 ```swift
 import ModuleP